Case study: Park Slope Fixer-Upper

 Check out an article on NYTimes about the project

-Architecture & Interiors: reBUILD Workshop LLC – Themis Haralabides AIA, Ruben Hernandez-Correa, Gabriela Escalera-Joy
+Architecture & Interiors: reBUILD Workshop – Themis Haralabides AIA, Ruben Hernandez-Correa, Gabriela Escalera-Joy

 Mechanical: Calvin Tran